Hoffi-Coffi/SettleBot/README.md

     * Tiered response if a banned word is found - lesser words are automatically deleted and worse ones result in an automatic mute.
 * Ability to track infractions
     * Mutes users if they reach 4 infractions.
-* Allows for easy spoiler-chat setup.
-Deletes potential spoilers posted in channels that aren't designated as spoiler zones.
 * Offers the ability to run Skill-Of-The-Week competitions through Crystal Math Labs
     * Automatically assigns players an "Athlete" role to designate them as competitors
     * Pings that role when a new competition begins